Installation systems

 In the case of an insulated load-bearing structure, this insulation is :

-or new insulation made from insulation boards with a minimum ACERMI rating (rating defined in the Avis Techniques and varying according to the type of insulation),
+• or new construction insulation using insulation boards with a minimum ACERMI rating (rating defined in the Avis Techniques and varying according to the type of insulation),

 Highlights:

-No framework attached to the load-bearing wall: an economical solution in terms of supply and installation time (4 to 6 m² per hour).
+• No framework fixed to the load-bearing wall: economical solution in terms of supply and installation time (4 to 6 m² per hour).
 Work possible in all weathers.

-In the case of renovation, CWoB can be installed over previous insulation (ITE) covered with thin or thick plaster, or even over a previous veneer.
+• In the case of renovation, CWoB can be installed on previous insulation (ITE) covered with thin or thick plaster, or even on previous insulated cladding.

 Details of our systems by cladding type can be found on this page in our Avis Techniques (ATec).

-As part of a renovation project, to reduce carbon footprint and cut energy consumption, the CWoB system can also be installed over existing plaster (EMI) or previous cladding, without removing the latter: the cladding without backing structure passes through the plaster or previous cladding (cladding and its insulation) to be fixed in the support located behind it.
+As part of a renovation project, to reduce carbon footprint and cut energy consumption, the CWoB system can also be installed over existing plaster (EMI) or previous cladding, without removing the latter: the frameless cladding fastener passes through the plaster or previous cladding (cladding and insulation) to be fixed in the substrate behind.

 Schematic diagram of thin plaster over insulation (EMI) installation

-Cladding with backing structure (CWB) is an external thermal insulation (E.T.I.) system, consisting of cladding panels fixed to a backing structure, which in turn is fixed to the supporting wall.
+Cladding with backing structure (CWB) is an external thermal insulation (E.T.I.) system, consisting of cladding panels fixed to a backing structure which is itself attached to the supporting wall.
 Additional insulation is installed between the shell and the Cladding skin, and is ventilated by the air gap between the insulation and the back of the slabs.

 Over the entire height of the Cladding, a ventilated air space of at least 20 mm is left between the back of the cladding panels and the insulation.

-In order: Cladding with wood framing (grooved facings), Cladding with metal framing (grooved facings), Cladding with metal framing (Interlocking facings)
+In order: Cladding with wood backing structure (grooved cladding), Cladding with metal backing structure (grooved cladding), Cladding with metal backing structure (interlocking cladding).

 Find out more about the different types of cladding on this page.